7-Day Maui Family Itinerary: The Perfect Week on the Valley Isle

 Start the day at a slow pace.
 Eat breakfast at your accommodation, slather everyone in reef-safe sunscreen, and make sure the kids have their sun hats on before heading out.

 Drive down to Lahaina, the historic whaling town that has been Maui's cultural heart for centuries.
-The town has been rebuilding with incredible resilience after the 2023 wildfire, and visiting supports the local community in a meaningful way.
-Check what is currently open before you go, as the recovery is ongoing and the landscape continues to evolve.
+The town has been rebuilding with incredible resilience after the 2023 wildfire and visiting supports the local community in a meaningful way.
+Check what's currently open before you go - the recovery is ongoing and the landscape continues to evolve.
+The Old Lahaina Luau reopened in March 2024 and is back to being one of the best in Hawaii if you want to fold a luau into your trip.

-The famous Banyan Tree -- a single Indian banyan planted in 1873 that grew to cover an entire city block -- survived the fire and has been showing signs of new growth.
+The famous Banyan Tree - a single Indian banyan planted in 1873 that grew to cover an entire city block - survived the fire and has been showing signs of new growth.
 It is a powerful symbol of Lahaina's strength and worth visiting to see firsthand.
-The area around it has been designated as a space for reflection and recovery.
+The area around it is designated for reflection and recovery.

 After walking through town, head to Baby Beach in Lahaina.
-This is one of the best spots on Maui for toddlers and young children.
+One of the best spots on Maui for toddlers and young kids.
 A natural reef creates a protected wading pool that stays calm and shallow even when the ocean beyond is choppy.
-The sandy bottom is gentle on little feet, and the water is warm and clear.
+Sandy bottom is gentle on little feet, water is warm and clear.
 Older kids can snorkel along the reef edge where there are often fish and sea turtles.

 Spend the afternoon at the beach, then head back toward your accommodation.
-Stop for shave ice on the way -- it is a Hawaiian institution and the kids will be obsessed.
+Stop for shave ice on the way - it's a Hawaiian institution and my kids will be obsessed.
 Look for places that offer fresh mochi, condensed milk, or ice cream at the bottom.

 Day 3: The Road to Hana

-This is the big adventure day, and it requires some honest self-assessment.
+This is the big adventure day, and it requires honest self-assessment.
 The Road to Hana is a 64-mile highway with 620 curves and 59 bridges that winds along Maui's lush northeast coast.
-It is spectacularly beautiful.
-It is also long, winding, and can trigger car sickness in anyone, including adults who have never been carsick in their lives.
+Spectacularly beautiful.
+Long, winding, and can trigger car sickness in anyone, including adults who have never been carsick in their lives.

 Leave early.
-Like, 7 AM early.
-The road gets congested by mid-morning and the best waterfalls and stops fill up with tour vans.
-Getting an early start means you hit the highlights with fewer crowds and give yourself plenty of time to get back before dark.
+Like 7 AM early.
+The road gets congested by mid-morning and the best waterfalls and stops fill with tour vans.
+Early start means you hit the highlights with fewer crowds and you have plenty of time to get back before dark.

-Pack everything you need.
+Pack everything.
 Fill your water bottles, pack snacks (lots of snacks), towels, swimsuits, a change of clothes for each kid, and your waterproof phone pouch.
-There are a few food stands along the way, but do not count on them being open.
+There are a few food stands along the way but don't count on them being open.

 Be strategic about stops.
-You do not need to stop at every single waterfall.
-With kids, I recommend these essentials:
+You don't need to stop at every single waterfall.
+With kids, the essentials:

-- Twin Falls (mile marker 2): An easy, short hike to a beautiful waterfall.
+- Twin Falls (mile marker 2): An easy short hike to a beautiful waterfall.
 Great first stop to stretch legs and let the kids splash.
-The trail is well-maintained and family-friendly.
+Trail is well-maintained and family-friendly.

 - Ke'anae Peninsula (mile marker 17): A lava rock peninsula with dramatic ocean views.
-There is often a banana bread stand here that sells the most incredible banana bread you have ever tasted.
+There's often a banana bread stand here that sells the most incredible banana bread you have ever tasted.
 Buy two loaves.

 - Upper Waikani Falls / Three Bears (mile marker 19): Visible from the road, so you can appreciate it even without stopping.
-If you do pull over, there is a short walk to a viewpoint.
+If you do pull over, there's a short walk to a viewpoint.

 - Wai'anapanapa State Park (mile marker 32): The famous black sand beach.
 You need a reservation in advance (book online), and it is absolutely worth the planning.
 The jet-black sand against turquoise water is stunning.
 Kids love the sea caves and the blowholes.

 - Hana Town: If you make it this far, stop for lunch and let the kids run around.
-Hana feels like stepping back in time -- quiet, unhurried, and deeply Hawaiian.
+Hana feels like stepping back in time - quiet, unhurried, deeply Hawaiian.

 Know when to turn around.
-You do not have to drive the entire loop.
+You don't have to drive the entire loop.
 If the kids are done by Hana, just turn around and drive back the way you came.
 The drive back is actually beautiful in the other direction because you see everything from a different angle.
-If everyone is still in good spirits, you can continue past Hana to the Pools of 'Ohe'o (Seven Sacred Pools) at Pipiwai, but add at least 2-3 more hours if you do.
+If everyone is still in good spirits, you can continue past Hana to the Pools of 'Ohe'o (Seven Sacred Pools) at Pipiwai, but add at least 2-3 more hours.

 Motion sickness prep.
 Give motion sickness remedies to anyone who might need them BEFORE you start driving.
-Sit the most susceptible person in the front seat.
-Keep the windows cracked for fresh air.
+Sit the most susceptible person in the front.
+Crack the windows for fresh air.
 And bring bags.
 Just bring bags.

 Day 4: Haleakala and Upcountry Maui

-You have two options for experiencing Haleakala, and which one you choose depends entirely on your family's temperament.
+You have two options for experiencing Haleakala and which one depends entirely on your family's temperament.

 Option A: Sunrise.
-This is a bucket-list experience.
-Watching the sun come up from 10,023 feet, above the clouds, with the volcanic crater spread out below you, is genuinely one of the most awe-inspiring things I have ever seen.
-But it requires a 3 AM wake-up call, driving in pitch darkness up a winding mountain road, and keeping kids warm and happy in freezing temperatures while you wait.
-You also need to book a sunrise reservation through recreation.gov (they release spots 60 days in advance and they sell out fast).
-If your kids are old enough and your family handles early mornings well, do it.
+Bucket-list.
+Watching the sun come up from 10,023 feet, above the clouds, with the volcanic crater spread below you, is genuinely one of the most awe-inspiring things I've ever seen.
+But it requires a 3 AM wake-up, driving in pitch dark up a winding mountain road, and keeping kids warm and happy in freezing temperatures while you wait.
+You also need to book a sunrise reservation through recreation.gov - they release spots exactly 60 days in advance at 7 AM Hawaii time and they sell out fast.
+If your kids are old enough and your family handles early mornings, do it.
 You will never forget it.

 Option B: Afternoon visit.
-This is what I recommend for families with kids under seven or anyone who values sleep.
-Drive up to the summit in the afternoon when the road is quieter and the temperature is warmer (though still cold compared to sea level).
-You get the same stunning crater views, you can hike the short Pa Ka'oao (White Hill) trail to the summit, and the late afternoon light turns everything golden.
-You still need warm layers -- bring jackets, pants, and blankets -- but the logistics are much simpler.
+What I recommend for families with kids under seven or anyone who values sleep.
+Drive to the summit in the afternoon when the road is quieter and temperatures are warmer (still cold compared to sea level).
+Same stunning crater views.
+You can hike the short Pa Ka'oao (White Hill) trail to the summit and the late afternoon light turns everything golden.
+Still need warm layers - jackets, pants, blankets - but the logistics are much simpler.

-Whichever option you pick, the drive up Haleakala takes about 90 minutes from sea level and passes through some gorgeous upcountry landscape.
-Rolling green pastures, eucalyptus groves, and protea farms dot the hillside.
+Whichever option you pick, the drive up takes about 90 minutes from sea level and passes through gorgeous upcountry.
+Rolling green pastures, eucalyptus groves, protea farms.

 On your way back down, stop at the Ali'i Kula Lavender Farm.
-It sits at about 4,000 feet elevation with sweeping views of the central valley and the ocean beyond.
-The grounds are beautifully maintained with walking paths through lavender fields and tropical gardens.
-Kids enjoy the scavenger hunt they offer, and the gift shop has lovely lavender products (the lavender seasoning salt is wonderful).
+Sits at about 4,000 feet with sweeping views of the central valley and the ocean beyond.
+Beautifully maintained grounds with walking paths through lavender fields and tropical gardens.
+Kids enjoy the scavenger hunt they offer and the gift shop has lovely lavender products (the lavender seasoning salt is wonderful).
 The on-site cafe serves lavender scones and lavender lemonade that are worth trying.

-If you still have energy, grab dinner in the upcountry town of Makawao, which has a funky cowboy-meets-hippie vibe with art galleries, boutiques, and some excellent restaurants.
-The bakery in town makes cream puffs that people drive from all over the island for.
+If you still have energy, grab dinner in the upcountry town of Makawao - cowboy-meets-hippie vibe with art galleries, boutiques, and excellent restaurants.
+The bakery in town makes cream puffs people drive from all over the island for.

 Day 5: Snorkeling Day

 Option A: Molokini Crater.
-This crescent-shaped volcanic crater sits about three miles offshore and is a marine sanctuary teeming with fish, coral, and crystal-clear water with visibility up to 150 feet.
+This crescent-shaped volcanic crater sits about three miles offshore - marine sanctuary teeming with fish, coral, and crystal-clear water with visibility up to 150 feet.
 You need to book a boat tour to get there (morning trips are best for calm water and visibility).
 Look for companies that specifically cater to families and provide kid-sized gear.
-The boat ride takes about 20-30 minutes, and most tours also stop at Turtle Town on the way back where you can swim with green sea turtles.
-If your kids are comfortable in open water and old enough to snorkel (generally five and up, though some younger kids do fine with flotation devices), this is an unforgettable experience.
+The boat ride takes about 20-30 minutes and most tours stop at Turtle Town on the way back where you can swim with honu.
+If your kids are comfortable in open water and old enough to snorkel (generally five and up, though some younger kids do fine with flotation), this is unforgettable.

 Option B: Black Rock (Pu'u Keka'a).
-If a boat tour feels like too much for your little ones, Black Rock at the north end of Ka'anapali Beach is one of the best shore-entry snorkeling spots on the island.
-The volcanic rock formation creates a protected cove where sea turtles, tropical fish, and even octopus hang out in the coral.
-You can wade in gradually from the sandy beach, which makes it perfect for hesitant or beginner snorkelers.
-It is free, you can leave whenever you want, and you are steps from your towel and snacks.
+If a boat tour feels like too much for your little ones, Black Rock at the north end of Ka'anapali Beach is one of the best shore-entry snorkel spots on the island.
+The volcanic rock formation creates a protected cove where honu, tropical fish, and even octopus hang out in the coral.
+You can wade in gradually from the sandy beach, perfect for hesitant or beginner snorkelers.
+Free, leave whenever you want, steps from your towel and snacks.

-Whichever option you choose, make sure everyone is wearing UPF rashguards and reef-safe sunscreen.
-The sun reflects off the water and you will burn faster than you think, especially on a boat.
-Bring your waterproof phone pouch for underwater photos -- the kids will want to show everyone back home what they saw.
+Whichever you choose, make sure everyone is wearing UPF rashguards and reef-safe sunscreen.
+The sun reflects off the water and you'll burn faster than you think, especially on a boat.
+Bring your waterproof phone pouch for underwater photos - the kids will want to show everyone back home what they saw.

 Spend the afternoon recovering at the beach or pool.
 Snorkeling is more tiring than people expect, especially for kids, so let the afternoon be unstructured.
-Order some poolside food, read a book, and let the kids splash.
-This is vacation, after all.
+Order some poolside food, read a book, let the kids splash.
+This is vacation.

 Head south today to explore a completely different side of the island.
-South Maui is drier, sunnier, and has a more resort-oriented feel than the west side, but it also has some of Maui's most spectacular natural beauty.
+South Maui is drier, sunnier, more resort-oriented than the west side, but it also has some of Maui's most spectacular natural beauty.

 Start at Makena State Park, home to Big Beach (Oneloa).
-This is a massive, wide stretch of golden sand backed by a lava rock hill and fronted by powerful shore break waves.
-A word of caution: the waves at Big Beach can be intense, and they break directly on the sand (what locals call shorebreak).
+Massive wide stretch of golden sand backed by a lava rock hill and fronted by powerful shore break.
+A word of caution: the waves at Big Beach can be intense and they break directly on the sand (what locals call shorebreak).
 This is not a swimming beach for small children.
-But it is absolutely magnificent for building sandcastles, running, and taking in the scale of the place.
-Older kids who are strong swimmers and comfortable with waves will have a blast body surfing here, but keep a very close eye on them.
+People get seriously injured here every year.
+But it is absolutely magnificent for building sandcastles, running, taking in the scale.
+Older kids who are strong swimmers and comfortable with waves will have a blast body surfing here, but keep a very close eye.

 For a calmer experience, walk over the lava rock hill at the north end of Big Beach to reach Little Beach (Pu'u Ola'i).
-This smaller, more sheltered cove has calmer water and is popular with snorkelers.
-Note that Little Beach is clothing-optional, so factor that into your family's comfort level.
+Smaller, more sheltered cove, calmer water, popular with snorkelers.
+Note: Little Beach is clothing-optional, so factor that into your family's comfort level.

 After the beach, drive north along the Wailea coast and stop to look for sea turtles.
-Several beaches along this stretch are known for turtle sightings, especially in the late morning and early afternoon when green sea turtles come ashore to rest on the sand.
+Several beaches along this stretch are known for turtle sightings, especially late morning and early afternoon when honu come ashore to rest on the sand.
 Bring your compact binoculars so the kids can spot them from a respectful distance.
-Remember: Hawaiian green sea turtles (honu) are protected by federal law.
-Stay at least 10 feet away, do not touch them, and do not block their path to the ocean.
+Federal law: stay at least 10 feet away, no touching, no flash photos, do not block their path to the ocean.

 Walk the paved Wailea Beach Path, a 1.6-mile oceanfront trail that connects five beaches and runs past some of Maui's most luxurious resorts.
-It is flat and stroller-friendly, with gorgeous ocean views the entire way.
+Flat and stroller-friendly with gorgeous ocean views the entire way.
 The kids can play at any of the public beach access points along the route.

 For dinner, treat yourselves to a nice meal in Wailea.
-The restaurants here tend to be upscale, but many of them welcome families and have kids' menus.
+The restaurants tend to be upscale but many welcome families and have keiki menus.
 Eating outdoors with the sun setting over the ocean is one of those Maui moments that stays with you.

 Day 7: Relaxation, Shave Ice, and Heading Home

 Your last day should be gentle.
 Resist the temptation to cram in one more adventure.
-Instead, let this final day be about soaking in the feeling of being here and making easy memories.
+Let this final day be about soaking in the feeling of being here and making easy memories.

 Sleep in.
-Have a slow breakfast.
-Go for a morning swim while the beach is still quiet.
+Slow breakfast.
+Morning swim while the beach is still quiet.
 Let the kids build one more sandcastle, collect one more shell, take one more jump into the pool.

 If you want to pick up souvenirs and gifts, the shops in Lahaina (check current availability as rebuilding continues), Whaler's Village in Ka'anapali, or the boutiques in Paia all have great options.
-Skip the mass-produced trinkets and look for locally made items: Maui-grown coffee, Hawaiian sea salt, koa wood products, or artwork from local artists.
-The kids might enjoy picking out their own small keepsake to remember the trip.
+Skip the mass-produced trinkets and look for locally made: Maui-grown coffee, Hawaiian sea salt, koa wood products, or artwork from local artists.
+The kids might enjoy picking out their own small keepsake.

 Shave ice is mandatory on your last day.
-This is different from a snow cone -- Hawaiian shave ice is finely shaved to a powder-soft texture, drenched in tropical syrups (go for lilikoi, guava, or coconut), and optionally served over ice cream or with condensed milk drizzled on top.
-It is the perfect last treat.
+Different from a snow cone - Hawaiian shave ice is finely shaved to a powder-soft texture, drenched in tropical syrups (lilikoi, guava, coconut), optionally over ice cream or with condensed milk drizzled on top.
+Perfect last treat.
 Let the kids get the biggest size with as many flavors as they want.
-It is the last day.
-Rules are suspended.
+Last day.
+Rules suspended.

 Departure Tips

 Leave plenty of time.
 Give yourself at least three hours before your flight.
-The drive from West Maui to the airport can take over an hour with traffic, especially on weekday afternoons.
-Return your rental car (allow 30 minutes for the shuttle), and get through security (Kahului can have long lines during peak departure times in the afternoon and evening).
+The drive from West Maui to the airport can take over an hour with traffic, especially weekday afternoons.
+Return your rental (allow 30 minutes for the shuttle) and get through security (Kahului can have long lines during peak departure times).

 Wear your leis through the airport.
-It is a small thing, but there is something bittersweet and wonderful about walking through the Kahului Airport still wearing a plumeria lei, smelling the flowers and feeling the last warmth of the island on your skin.
+Small thing.
+There's something bittersweet and wonderful about walking through Kahului Airport still wearing a plumeria lei, smelling the flowers and feeling the last warmth of the island on your skin.

 Packing Essentials for a Maui Family Trip

-Over the years, I have refined our packing list to the essentials that actually matter.
-Here is what I never travel to Maui without:
+Over the years I've refined our packing list to what actually matters.
+What I never travel to Maui without:

-- Reef-safe mineral sunscreen -- Buy it before you go.
-You will use more than you think.
+- Reef-safe mineral sunscreen - buy it before you go.
+You'll use more than you think.
 We go through two or three bottles in a week.

-- KEEN water sandals -- The only shoes our kids need for the entire trip.
+- KEEN water sandals - the only shoes my crew need for the entire trip.
 They handle rocky beaches, slippery trails, and look decent enough for restaurants.

-- Wide-brim sun hats -- Non-negotiable for kids.
+- Wide-brim sun hats - non-negotiable for kids.
 The UV index in Hawaii regularly hits extreme levels.
-A good hat with UPF protection covers their face, ears, and neck.
+A good hat with UPF protection covers face, ears, and neck.

-- UPF rashguards -- We put these on the kids every single day.
-They cut down on sunscreen application and provide better protection than any lotion for extended water time.
+- UPF rashguards - on my four kids every single day.
+Cuts down on sunscreen application and provides better protection than any lotion for extended water time.

-- Waterproof phone pouch -- For snorkeling photos, waterfall visits, and general peace of mind near the ocean.
+- Waterproof phone pouch - for snorkeling photos, waterfall visits, general peace of mind near the ocean.

-- Reusable water bottles -- Stay hydrated.
-The heat and sun sneak up on you, and dehydrated kids are cranky kids.
+- Reusable water bottles - stay hydrated.
+Heat and sun sneak up on you and dehydrated kids are cranky kids.

-- Compact binoculars -- For whale watching (December through April), spotting turtles on the beach, and checking out birds.
-The kids fight over these.
+- Compact binoculars - for whale watching (December through April), spotting turtles on the beach, and birds.
+The boys fight over these.

-- Warm layers for Haleakala -- Fleece jackets, long pants, warm socks.
-Do not skip this.
+- Warm layers for Haleakala - fleece jackets, long pants, warm socks.
+Don't skip this.

 Final Thoughts

-A week on Maui with your family is not about checking every box or hitting every Instagram spot.
-It is about slowing down enough to actually be present in one of the most beautiful places on earth.
-Some of our best memories from Maui trips are not from the big adventure days -- they are from the small moments.
-Watching a sea turtle surface while we ate lunch on the beach.
-My daughter spotting a rainbow and shrieking with joy.
-My son falling asleep in the car on the way home from Hana, still clutching a piece of banana bread.
+A week on Maui with your family isn't about checking every box or hitting every Instagram spot.
+It's about slowing down enough to actually be present in one of the most beautiful places on earth.
+Some of our best memories from Maui trips aren't from the big adventure days.
+They're from the small moments.
+Watching a honu surface while we ate lunch on the beach.
+The older boy spotting a rainbow and shrieking with joy.
+The younger one falling asleep in the car on the way home from Hana, still clutching a piece of banana bread.

 Maui will be there when you come back.
 And you will come back.
 Nobody visits Maui just once.

 Give your family the gift of an unhurried week in paradise.
-Leave room for the unexpected, say yes to the shave ice, and do not forget the sunscreen.
-Aloha, and happy travels.
+Leave room for the unexpected, say yes to the shave ice, and don't forget the sunscreen.

 Save this guide for later